Ghana Minute.

 Also known as: First Deputy Governor Dr. Zakari Mumuni · First Deputy Governor of the Bank of Ghana Dr. Zakari Mumuni

-First Deputy Governor of the Bank of Ghana advocating for unified instant payment systems and stronger financial market documentation practices.
+First Deputy Governor of the Bank of Ghana advocating for digital asset regulation, instant payment systems, and macroeconomic stability.

 In coverage